Skip to main content

 by Julie Iromuanya - Fiction, Women's Fiction

-When 276 schoolgirls are abducted in Nigeria, Fidelis Ewerike, a Florida-based barrister, poet and former POW of the Nigerian Civil War, begins to go mad, consumed by memories of his missing sister Ugochi.
-Consumed by survivor’s guilt and fearful that the same fate awaits Amara, his daughter who bears an uncanny resemblance to Ugochi, Fidelis locks her in her bedroom without explanation.
-After unsuccessful attempts to free her daughter, his wife Adaobi seeks a preacher, praying for spiritual liberation from the curse she is certain has plagued her family since leaving Nigeria.
-14-year-old Chuk receives an education on force, masculinity and his tenuous position within his family.
-And rebellious, resentful Amara is hungry for her life to be hers, so the moment she is able to escape her imprisonment, she falls in love and plans to run away with the son of the town drunk.
+When 276 schoolgirls are abducted from their school in Nigeria, Fidelis Ewerike, a former POW of the Nigerian Civil War, begins to go mad.
+He is consumed by memories of his younger sister, Ugochi, who went missing during that conflict.
+Fearful that the same fate awaits Amara, his 16-year-old daughter who bears an uncanny resemblance to Ugochi, Fidelis locks her in her bedroom, offering no words of explanation.
+Amid that singular action, the Ewerike family spirals into chaos.
+Amara is hungry for her life to be hers, so the moment she is able to escape her imprisonment, she falls in love --- not with the Aba-born engineer-in-training her mother envisages, but with Maksym Kostyk, the son of the town drunk.
+Before long, the two have concocted a plan to run away from the trappings of their familial traumas.